monkeyark/558/doc/slides.md

 # Implementation Suggestions

-## 1. Stack Sizing
-- Start with `configMINIMAL_STACK_SIZE` and increase if needed
-- Use `uxTaskGetStackHighWaterMark()` to monitor stack usage
-- Consider function call depth and local variables

-## 2. Priority Assignment
+## Priority Assignment
 - Use as few priority levels as possible
 - Reserve highest priority for critical tasks
 - Avoid priority inversion scenarios

-# Implementation Suggestions

-## 3. Task Design
+## Task Design
 - Keep tasks simple and focused
 - Use appropriate delays to prevent CPU hogging
 - Design for preemption

-## 4. Memory Management
+## Memory Management
 - Choose appropriate heap allocation scheme
-- Monitor heap usage
-- Avoid memory leaks
+- heap_1 - the very simplest, does not permit memory to be freed.
+- heap_2 - permits memory to be freed, but does not coalescence adjacent free blocks.
+- heap_3 - simply wraps the standard malloc() and free() for thread safety.
+- heap_4 - coalescences adjacent free blocks to avoid fragmentation.
+Includes absolute address placement option.
+- heap_5 - as per heap_4, with the ability to span the heap across multiple non-adjacent memory areas.

 # Other open-source RTOS